aabbtree77/esp32-vpn/README.md

 - A bus card reader?
 We used to have some early low RAM devices here in Vilnius for about 5-10 years.
 They would produce occasional errors and that is how I know that their memory was kilobytes, it would be displayed in the error message on the screen.
 This year (2023) the bus card readers got replaced with Estonian Ridango devices which, I suspect, run Linux.

-- [ESP32](https://en.wikipedia.org/wiki/ESP32) provides small distance communication via BLE and ESP-NOW protocols.
+- The [ESP32](https://en.wikipedia.org/wiki/ESP32) provides small distance communication via the BLE and ESP-NOW protocols.
 In theory, this could be used to implement electronic bike shifting, remove low power electric control wires whenever possible.
 "But hold on a second, did you know that you never need to update the firmware on a mechanical derailleur?"

-- The combo of [ESP32](https://en.wikipedia.org/wiki/ESP32) with MicroPython achieves a hassle-free ADC to measure analogue voltage values.
+- The combo of the [ESP32](https://en.wikipedia.org/wiki/ESP32) with MicroPython achieves a hassle-free ADC to measure analogue voltage values.
 An easy ROM address scanning (whenever one needs to pin a lot of temperature sensors on a single wire input) is also a solid achievement.
 This is a lot messier in the ATmega world.
 There is no need to deal with the fuse bits, makefiles and C shenanigans.
 This is only a convenience issue though.
 Fundamentally, MicroPython eats up precious RAM and dynamic typing is very prone to typos and all sorts of hidden bugs, which is a huge problem.

 - Wi-Fi is limited to 10-40m without repeaters.
 [LoRa](https://en.wikipedia.org/wiki/LoRa) (via e.g. [LILYGO TTGO T-Beam ESP32 board](https://www.youtube.com/watch?v=TY6m6fS8bxU)) may reach [1-166km](https://meshtastic.discourse.group/t/practical-range-test-results/692/47?page=2).
 ESP32 seems to be suboptimal regarding its power consumption, which is critical in [mobile p2p radio networking](https://meshtastic.discourse.group/t/real-world-use-cases/175).